Associate Professor

 Philip Tsang is the author of The Obsolete Empire: Untimely Belonging in Twentieth-Century British Literature (Johns Hopkins University Press, 2021).
 This book argues that a large part of the British empire’s history took place in the minds of distant readers who were by turns inspired, entranced, and agonized by English literature.
 Bringing together four major writers—Henry James, James Joyce, Doris Lessing, and V. S. Naipaul—Tsang traces an aesthetic of frustrated attachment that emerged in the wake of imperial contraction.
 Caught between an expansive Britishness and an exclusive Englishness, these writers suspend the sequential logic of the “decline and fall” of empire, and instead fashion an untimely aesthetic that arrests the linear progression from colonial to postcolonial, from empire to nation, and from subject to citizen.
 Paying overdue attention to the affective texture of empire, this book explores how literary reading sets in motion a complex interplay of intimacy and exclusion.

 Ultimately, The Obsolete Empire asks: What does it mean to be inside or outside any given culture?
 How do large-scale geopolitical changes play out at the level of cultural attachment and political belonging?
 How does literary reading establish or unsettle narratives of who we are?
 These questions extend to Tsang's second book project, tentatively titled “Modern Literature and the Monolingual Ideal.”
-This project examines how a host of nineteenth- and twentieth-century writers, theorists, and translators both challenge and strengthen the ideology of monolingualism, which underpins theories of translation and world literature as well as commonplace notions like “mother tongue” and “native speaker.”
+This project examines modern and contemporary literature's engagement with the ideology of monolingualism and its attending concepts such as the “mother tongue” and the “native speaker.”

 Publications